kgrid-demos/cpic-demo/docs/develop/README.md

 ### Running
 You can start the kit via ```npm start```.
-Starting the kit runs the KGrid Activator, KGrid Library and a web server that will serve up the web cpic demo application.
+Starting the kit runs the KGrid Activator, KGrid Library and a web server that will serve up the web CPIC demo application.
 Stopping these applications require ```npm stop```.

 ### Testing
 The kit has a set of _smoke tests_ that are designed to ensure that the CIPC Kit and be installed and started.
-The tests excersie the CPIC KOs and demo clients.
+The tests exercise the CPIC KOs and demo clients.
 They utilize
 * [Jest](https://jestjs.io/) a unit test platform for JavaScript
 * [Newman](https://www.npmjs.com/package/newman) a command-line collection runner for [Postman](https://www.getpostman.com/).